woupiestek/rlox/log.md

 Trace through teh object for potential garbage, then assume waht is left over are roots, then trace again.
 This is probabaly really bad for performance.

+### one stack of locals

+There is only one stack, so does the compiler really need multiple collections of locals?
+Maybe we can alllocate all the spaece at once!
+And the upvalues...

+So basically, have one big vec with all the locals in it

+- each 'compiler' has an offset in a shared locals vec
+- begin_scope stores offsets, and end_scope resets them, while ensuring that bytes are emitted as they should.
+No depth in local variable needed
+- add_local just pushes on top
+- mark_initialized: could that not just be a status, like is captured?
+- declare_varibale just looks for the name in current scope, as determined by offset... is this a bad system?
+- resolve upvalue: the hard part may be getting all the upvalues right. putting data with the variables might be helpful: which 'compiler' and 'scope' do they belong to? but with indices to those tables.

+Interesting data to add: types of variables on the stack!

+Whether there are similar options with upvalues is a mystery to me.

 ## 2023-05-22

 ### growing understanding